Chinese Film Awards: Golden Horses and Golden Roosters Pick Contrasting Winners

 Taiwanese films “A Sun” and “Detention” were the big winners of Taipei’s Golden Horse Awards on Saturday.
 Wang Xiaoshuai’s “So Long, My Son” was the standout title at mainland China’s rival Golden Rooster Awards, held the same evening.

-The two events were scheduled to collide in the wake of a pro-Taiwanese independence acceptance speech at the Golden Horses last year.
-That prompted Beijing to ban mainland industry players from attending this year’s ceremony in Taiwan and to threaten to cut off access to China’s enormous movie market for any others who chose to participate.
+The two events collided because of a pro-Taiwanese independence acceptance speech at last year’s Golden Horse Awards, which are usually considered the most prestigious film prizes in Chinese-language film.
+That prompted Beijing to ban mainland industry players from attending this year’s ceremony in Taiwan, threaten to cut off access to China’s enormous movie market for any others who chose to participate, and schedule its Golden Rooster ceremony for the same evening.

 Taiwanese films “A Sun” and “Detention” tied for the most honors at the Golden Horse Awards, with five wins apiece.
-“A Sun” walked away with the best narrative feature prize, as well as a best director win for Chung Mong-hong — his second, out of four nominations — best leading and supporting actor prizes for Chen Yi-wen and Liu Kuan-ting, respectively, and best film editing.
-“Detention” earned the best new director award for filmmaker John Hsu, as well as best VFX, art direction and adapted screenplay — a category that had only three nominees this year instead of five.
+“A Sun” walked away with the best narrative feature prize, as well as a best director win for Chung Mong-hong — his second, out of four nominations — and best leading and supporting actor prizes for Chen Yi-wen and Liu Kuan-ting, respectively.
+It also won for film editing.
+“Detention” earned the best new director award for filmmaker John Hsu, as well as best VFX, art direction and adapted screenplay, a category that had only three nominees this year instead of five.

-A cinematic take on the popular survival horror video game of the same name from Red Candle Games set during Taiwan’s White Terror period of political persecution, “Detention” is this year’s highest grossing Taiwanese film and the territory’s tenth top performing title overall, with ticket sales of $8.5 million.
-It has been banned in mainland China, both for its political subject matter and because one of Red Candle’s earlier video games contained an in-game poster that appeared to make fun of Chinese president Xi Jinping.
+A cinematic take on the popular survival horror video game of the same name from Red Candle Games, “Detention” is this year’s highest-grossing Taiwanese film and the territory’s 10th top-performing title overall, with ticket sales of $8.5 million.
+Set during Taiwan’s White Terror period of political persecution, the film has been banned in mainland China, both for its political subject matter and because one of Red Candle’s earlier video games contained an in-game poster that appeared to make fun of Chinese president Xi Jinping.

 Popular on Variety